-To enroll, log onto Employer Website within 30 calendar days of the date you first become eligible for medical Plan coverage.
-If you do not enroll within 30 calendar days, you will need to wait until the next annual Open Enrollment to make your benefit elections.
+To enroll, submit an enrollment form within 30 calendar days of the date you first become eligible for medical Plan coverage.
+If you need an enrollment form, call PayFlex at (800) 359-3921.
+If you are a Participant and you do not enroll within 30 calendar days, you will need to wait until the next annual Open Enrollment to make your benefit elections.